thorn5011/TheByteDungeon/_posts/projects/ctf/2025-01-29-writeup-htb-miniline.md

 ---

-# Ghidra to the resuce
+# Ghidra to the rescue

-Loading the file into Ghidra we can find a bit to relevant code where I renamed some variables and data to make it more readable (I not sure if they all actually makes sense..)
+Loading the file into Ghidra we can find some relevant code where I renamed some variables and data to make it more readable (I **not** sure if they all actually makes sense..)

 ```c
   buffer1 = *(undefined4 *)(offset1 + 0x10720);